xxx

 Rote led a last desperate drive to the 28.
 Then he had to leave the game after a hit by Hart.
 Sophomore Fred Benners replaced him and passed to H. N. Russell to the 5.
 Benners was then put out of the game by Hart.
 Rote returned and ran to the 5.
 With less than four minutes left, facing fourth-and-goal, Rote's jump pass over the line to John Champion in the end zone was intercepted.

-Notre Dame ran out the clock to preserve their streak.
+Barrett, Sitko, and Hart alternated carrying the ball to run out the clock to preserve the Notre Dame streak.
 The victory was their tightest of the season, the previous closest game having been 34-21 vs Michigan State.

 Postgame